Umayyad dynasty: Branches and descendants

 The most well-known family of the Anabisa branch was that of Harb's son Abu Sufyan Sakhr.
 From his descendants, the Sufyanids, came Mu'awiya I, who founded the Umayyad Caliphate in 661, and Mu'awiya I's son and successor, Yazid I. Sufyanid rule ceased with the death of the latter's son Mu'awiya II in 684, though Yazid's other sons, Khalid and Abd Allah, continued to play political roles, and the former was credited as the founder of Arabic alchemy.
 Abd Allah's son Abu Muhammad Ziyad al-Sufyani, meanwhile, led a rebellion against the Abbasids in 750, but was ultimately slain.
 Abu Sufyan's other sons were Yazid, who preceded Mu'awiya I as governor of Syria, Amr, Anbasa, Muhammad and Utba.
 Only the last two left progeny.
 The other important family of the Anabisa were the descendants of Abu Amr, known as the Banu Abi Mu'ayt.
-Abu Amr's grandson Uqba ibn Abu Mu'ayt was captured and executed on Muhammad's orders during the Battle of Badr for his previous incitement against Muhammad.
+Abu Amr's grandson Uqba ibn Abi Mu'ayt was captured and executed on Muhammad's orders during the Battle of Badr for his previous incitement against Muhammad.
 Uqba's son, al-Walid, served as Uthman's governor in Kufa for a brief period.
 The Banu Abi Mu'ayt made Iraq and Upper Mesopotamia their home.

+The 10th-century geographer al-Hamdani held that several Umayyad groups inhabited the Upper Egyptian town of Tanda and its environs.
+Among those he counted were the families of Aban ibn Uthman (a son caliph Uthman) and Habib ibn (Umar ibn) al-Walid ibn Abd al-Malik, as well as another tribe descended from Marwan called the 'Marawna'.
+The Marawna still inhabit the regions of Qena, Sohag and Minya in Egypt today.
+Al-Hamdani notes these Umayyads were relatives of the Umayyads then in power in al-Andalus and that other Umayyads were scattered across the Maghreb and present in the Balqa region of Syria.